 SEL encompasses emotional intelligence, grit, self-awareness, the ability to make informed decisions, and an understanding of one’s strengths and interests.
 Students who understand their strengths can begin to build goals toward a future that best fits their interests and skills.
 When students develop grit and perseverance, they are better able to overcome obstacles they face in school and life.

-Since its launch of Naviance and by maintaining a focus on SEL, the district has seen a 65% increase in graduation rates and has remained committed to its goal that all students will graduate college, career, and life ready.
+Since its launch of Naviance and by maintaining a focus on SEL, Everett Public Schools has seen a 65% increase in graduation rates and has remained committed to its goal that all students will graduate college, career- and life-ready.

-From 2003-2004, only 58% of students in the Everett Public Schools district were graduating from high school on time.
-Part of the problem was that although educators knew their students by name and saw them in class, the systems the schools had in place were too focused on numbers and not the individuals behind them.
+Before partnering with Naviance, only 58% of students in the Everett Public Schools district were graduating from high school on time.
+Part of the challenge was that although educators knew their students by name and saw them in class, the systems the schools had in place were too focused on numbers and not the individuals behind them.
 Administrators realized that more emphasis on SEL was needed, and that it should be expanded beyond the realm of just school counselors, who traditionally had been solely responsible for SEL.

 By partnering with Naviance, the district was better able to determine its students’ needs.
 Counselors and other student advocates had a fuller snapshot of each student, from their personal and academic goals to the careers and classes they were most interested in.
-“Educators at all levels moved from numbers to names, working to give each student an individualized college, career, and life readiness plan,” said Dr. Cathy Woods, Director of College Career Readiness & On-Time Graduation.
+“Educators at all levels moved from numbers to names, working to give each student an individualized college, career, and life readiness plan,” said Dr. Cathy Woods, Director of College and Career Readiness & On-time Graduation at Everett Public Schools.